retanar/Feature-Module-Showcase/README.md

 UI architecture: MVVM with MVI.
 State is passed to UI, Events are passed to ViewModel.
 No Effects.

+Custom CompositionLocalProvider was added to AppTheme for providing AppColors ([link](core/src/main/java/com/featuremodule/core/ui/theme)).
+Provided colors can be configured as needed by the design.
+Moreover it's possible to add other design components, like fonts, and thus mostly replace MaterialTheme.

 [BaseVM](core/src/main/java/com/featuremodule/core/ui/BaseVM.kt) is a base class for ViewModels.

 ### Navigation